MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-predictive-model-introduction.md

 In this article, you'll learn how to:

 > [!div class="checklist"]
-> * Import a sample database into SQL Server
+> * Restore a sample database into SQL Server

 In [part two](r-predictive-model-prepare-data.md), you'll learn how to load the data from a database into a Python data frame, and prepare the data in R.

-In [part three](r-predictive-model-train.md), you'll learn how to train a linear regression model in R.
+In [part three](r-predictive-model-train.md), you'll learn how to train a machine learning model model in R.

 In [part four](r-predictive-model-deploy.md), you'll learn how to store the model in a database, and then create stored procedures from the R scripts you developed in parts two and three.
 The stored procedures will run on the server to make predictions based on new data.

 ## Prerequisites